 One thing to keep in mind, however, is that we’ll not be able to talk number immediately from the get-go.
-There are a few distinct types of data analysts out there – this is why we need to, first of all, cover the term itself, and then briefly go over the types of data analysts that you might encounter.
-After all of that is said and done, we’ll cover the salaries of each and every type of data analysts.
+There are a few distinct types of data analysts out there - this is why we need to, first of all, cover the term itself, and then briefly go over the types of data analysts that you might encounter.
+After all of that is said and done, we’ll cover the salaries of each type of data analysts.

 Table of Contents